wynnlone/MMF2021/code/README.txt

 This code contains all the code.

-# main is for testing running the portfolio
+# main is for running the portfolio

 # optimize is the strategies (intergrated into main already)